Sometimes after staining wood, you don’t get the color shade you wanted. So, how to darken stained wood?

 - Prep. the gel stain based on the manufacturer’s instructions.

-- Apply two coats of gel stain.
+- Apply two gel stain coats.

 - Wait 10 minutes before removing the excess.